Skip to main content

 It also feeds back into designing user journeys that work for everyone, not just the majority.

-Testing And Scaling Solutions
+Testing and Scaling Solutions

-Once you’ve highlighted issues and applied the right research, it’s time to prove your findings through real-world experiments.
+Once you have highlighted issues and applied the right research, it is time to prove your findings through real-world experiments.

 This helps businesses measure the true effect of small tweaks on sign-ups or retention.